Paradise Coast: Florida’s Best Family Beach

 Sidetrip to Miami Beach

-The Grand Beach Hotel (one of two in Miami) is in a family manageable area just a stone’s throw from the craziness of South Beach.
-Rooms are well laid out and easily sleep 2 adults and 2 small kids.
+The Grand Beach Hotel (check reviews and rates!) is in a family manageable area just a stone’s throw from the craziness of South Beach.
+Rooms are well laid out and easily sleep two adults and two small kids.
 There are two bathrooms too, so the kids felt like they had their own area.
 The swimming pool was the perfect size for splashing around, and check out the cute kids-only lounge chairs on the beach.
-When Mom or dad wanted a break, we took some along time at the adults-only pool (and bar, ahem) on the 7th floor).
+When Mom or dad wanted a break, we took some alone time at the adults-only pool (and bar, ahem) on the 7th floor).
 And yes the parents went for a wild night out in South Beach too (thank you, grandparents)!

 Fort Myers is closest, but you can get to the Paradise Coast from Miami or Tampa, too.